-Sometimes referred to as Pride Northwest, this annual celebration is a first-rate event, and is one of the largest donation-based Pride celebrations in the country.
+Sometimes referred to as Pride Northwest, this annual celebration is a first-rate event, and one of the largest donation-based Pride celebrations in the country.

-There's plenty of entertainment throughout the festival, particularly on Saturday night.
+There's also plenty of entertainment options offered throughout the festival, particularly on Saturday night.
 The headliners are a mix of the top performers within the LGBTQ community, including Prince Poppycock of America's Got Talent, comedian Deven Green, American Idol's Frenchie Davis, and Mimi Imfurst of RuPaul's Drag Race.
-There is also a large amount of food and crafts vendors like the local winemakers Hip Chicks Do Wine, who produce special Pride labels for three of their wines, as well as the outstanding Bend- and Portland-based Deschutes Brewery.
+There is also a large amount of food, crafts, and artisanal goods makers selling their wares.

-On Sunday, the parade begins at 11 a.m. at Burnside and Park Avenue, and runs east along the edge of the Pearl District before turning north up Broadway.
-The colorful and lively parade then heads further east along Davis Street through Old Town/Chinatown, and then turning south down along Naito Parkway.
+On Sunday, the parade begins at 11 a.m. at Burnside and Park Avenues, and runs east along the edge of the Pearl District before turning north up Broadway.
+The colorful and lively parade then heads further east along Davis Street through Old Town/Chinatown, and then turns south down along Naito Parkway.
 The parade eventually leads back into Tom McCall Waterfont Park for the finale, and the weekend then comes to a close.

 Portland Latino Gay Pride

-Vancouver, Washington Saturday in the Park Pride
+Vancouver's Saturday in the Park Pride